tf-dbis-uni-freiburg/LTR_Recommender/Spark_SVC_Documentation.md

 3. coefficientsArray = bcCoefficients.value
 4. gradientSumArray = new Array[Double](numFeaturesPlusIntercept)

+- Method -> **add(instance: Instance):** :return this.type
 > Method that is done over instance on one partition/executor.
 Add a new training instance to this LinearSVCAggregator, and update the loss and gradient of the objective function.

-- Method -> **add(instance: Instance):** :return this.type
+Steps:

     1. compute dotProduct variable - for each feature(if std for the featire is not 0.0 and the feature value is not 0.0) of the Instance add to the dotProduct
     ((broadcasted coefficient for this featire * value of the feature) / std of the feature)